Obama, Bush see raw emotions at 9/11 events

 Afterward, they appeared together behind bullet-proof glass near where the names of those killed on September 11 were read aloud.

-Obama read from Psalm 46, and Bush read an 1864 letter written by President Abraham Lincoln to a widow who had lost five sons in the Civil War that said the deaths were "a sacrifice upon the altar of freedom."
+Obama read from Psalm 46, and Bush read an 1864 letter written by President Abraham Lincoln to a widow who had lost five sons in the Civil War.
+The letter said those deaths were "a sacrifice upon the altar of freedom."

 The crowd at Ground Zero was somber as survivors of the nearly 3,000 killed at the World Trade Center waved photos of lost loved ones.

-At Shanksville, Pennsylvania, where Obama continued the commemoration, the mood was more upbeat.
+At Shanksville, Pennsylvania, he faced an upbeat crowd.
 Obama and his wife Michelle were greeted with cheers and shouts of "USA, USA" in a grassy field where a memorial is being constructed for the passengers and crew of United 93.

 "You're my hero," someone yelled from the crowd as the Obamas shook hands and posed for pictures of families of the United 93 victims.